 Flavonoids are another group of beneficial plant compounds found in St. John’s wort.

-They may help to ward off depression by protecting the brain with their potent antioxidant and anti-inflammatory properties.
+They may help to fend off depression by protecting the brain with their potent antioxidant and anti-inflammatory properties.

-St. John’s Wort Risks: Side Effects, Cautions, and Interactions
+St. John’s Wort Risks: Side Effects, Warnings, and Interactions

-Compared to many natural remedies, St. John’s wort is rife with side effects, cautions, and especially drug interactions.
+Compared to many natural remedies, St. John’s wort is rife with side effects, warnings, and drug interactions.

-Here is what you need to know to determine if St. John’s wort is safe for you and whether the downside outweighs the potential benefits.
+Here is what you need to know to determine if St. John’s wort is safe for you and whether its downsides outweigh its potential benefits.

 St. John’s Wort Side Effects

-But ironically, the list of St. John’s wort side effects is very similar to those of antidepressant medications — anxiety, panic attacks, dizziness, nausea, and spikes in blood pressure.
-(13)
+But ironically, the list of St. John’s wort’s side effects is very similar to those of antidepressant medications — anxiety, panic attacks, dizziness, nausea, and spikes in blood pressure.

-Other reported side effects include allergic reactions, vomiting, dizziness, aggression, headache, fatigue, memory loss, mental confusion, dry mouth, and constipation.
-(14, 15)
+Other reported side effects include headache, fatigue, mental confusion, dry mouth, diarrhea, constipation, and stomach pain.

-One of St. John’s wort main active ingredients, hypericin, is highly photoreactive.
+One of St. John’s wort’s main active ingredients, hypericin, is highly photoreactive.

-This can create a rash similar to sunburn from even minimal sun exposure.
-(16)
+This can create a rash similar to sunburn with even minimal sun exposure.

-This property of hypericin can also endanger your eyes by leading to damage of the lens or retina.
-(17)
+This property of hypericin can also endanger your eyes by leading to damage to the lens or retina.

 St. John’s Wort and Drug Interactions

-Sometimes St. John’s wort taken with a medication can cause side effects, while at other times it can cause your drug to stop working.
+Sometimes, taking St. John’s wort along with a medication can cause side effects, while at other times, it can cause your medication to stop working.

 You might be tempted to use St. John’s wort to taper off your antidepressant, but you should never mix the two.

-It’s well-known that many medications should not be taken if you eat grapefruit or drink grapefruit juice.
-(20)
+It’s well known that many medications should not be taken with grapefruit or grapefruit juice.

 St. John’s wort, much like grapefruit, interferes with drugs by affecting the activity of certain enzymes.

-Lastly, do not take it if you have schizophrenia or bipolar disorder as it can trigger episodes of mania.
-(21)
+Lastly, do not take St. John’s wort if you have schizophrenia or bipolar disorder as it can trigger episodes of mania.

 St. John’s Wort and Food Reactions